-The Nursing Program is approved by the Virginia Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326; 404-975-5000).
+The Nursing Program at John Tyler Community College is accredited by the Accreditation Commission for Education in Nursing (ACEN), (3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326; ACEN can be contacted by phone, 404-975-5000, by e-mail (info@acenursing.org) or web (www.acenursing.org).
+Approved by the State Board of Nursing.

-The John Tyler Community College Emergency Medical Services Intermediate Program is accredited by the Virginia Department of Health Office of Emergency Medical Services (www.vdh.virginia.gov/oems) upon the recommendation of Division of Educational Development.
+Intermediate and Advanced EMT: The John Tyler Community College-Intermediate Program is accredited by the Virginia Department of Health Office of Emergency Medical Services upon the recommendation of the Division of Educational Development.